pedro-gutierrez/cluster/README.md

 ## Monitoring

-The following Prometheus metrics are exposed at path `/metrics`:
+The following Prometheus metrics are exposed at `http://localhost:8080/metrics`:

 | Name | Kind | Help |
 | --- | --- | --- |